-NACs contain residential and non-residential uses within a focus on a pedestrianoriented environment and the public realm.
+NACs contain residential and nonresidential uses with a focus on a pedestrian-oriented environment and the public realm.

-To establish distinct elements and local characteristics of each NAC to ensure they are integrated into the neighbourhoods and the overall community.
+To establish distinct elements and local characteristics of each NAC to ensure they are integrated into the Neighbourhoods and the overall community.

-- 1. Each NAC should be located as depicted on Map 4: Land Use Concept. - 2.
-Drive-thru commercial development should not be permitted in the NAC 1 or NAC 2/3. - 3.
-A NAC is optional in Neighbourhood 4 due to environmental constraints and proximity to amenities in other neighbourhoods.
+- 1. Each NAC should be located as depicted on Map 4: Land Use Concept. - Drive-thru commercial development should not be permitted within NAC 1 or NAC 2/3. - 3.
+A NAC is optional in Neighbourhood 4 due to environmental constraints and proximity to amenities in other Neighbourhoods.
 The provision of a NAC in Neighbourhood 4 will be explored in more detail at the Outline Plan/ Land Use Amendment application stage. - 4.
 The boundaries of a NAC should not be bisected by an arterial or higher standard road. - 5.
 NACs should be cohesively and comprehensively designed to ensure that strong, attractive pedestrian connections and circulations are provided. - 6.
-Parking within a NAC should be provided onstreet, underground or at the rear of buildings. - 7.
-The walking distance of 700 metres from the surrounding Neighbourhood Area to a NAC may be exceeded in cases where the neighbourhood is larger than the size outlined in the NCPG. - 8.
-The amenity space required for NAC 1 and NAC 2/3 should be integrated with the Escarpment Green Corridor through direct pedestrian and cyclist connections.
+Parking within a NAC should be provided onstreet, underground or at the rear of buildings. - The walking distance of 700 metres from the surrounding Neighbourhood Area to a NAC may be exceeded in cases where the Neighbourhood is larger than the size outlined in the NCPG. - The amenity space required for NAC 1 and NAC 2/3 should be integrated with the Escarpment Green Corridor through direct pedestrian and cyclist connections.

-- 9. The non-residential commercial component of NAC 1 and NAC 2/3 is encouraged to be integrated with the Escarpment Green Corridor to create a vibrant interface between the built and natural environment. - 10.
-A NAC concept plan should be submitted with at the Outline Plan/Land Use Amendment application stage that incorporates land within a NAC.
+- The non-residential component of NAC 1 and NAC 2/3 is encouraged to be integrated with the Escarpment Green Corridor to create a vibrant interface between the built and natural environment. - 10.
+A NAC concept plan should be submitted at the Outline Plan/Land Use Amendment application stage.
 The concept plan shall address the integration of various land uses, the relationship between the buildings and the street, landscaping, amenity space and street character.